Adherence to Core Values

 While we do allow students to take pictures or videos of their own tying, those images and videos must not contain any identifiable parts of another person without that person’s explicit consent.

-Violation of either of these expectations will result in immediate removal from the course.
+Violation of either of these expectations will result in immediate removal from the course and will likely carry community-wide consequences as we are in close contact with other groups, event-organizers, and facilities.

 Termination & Refunds